rust-lang/rust/src/doc/rustc-dev-guide/src/ice-breaker/llvm.md

 ## Helpful tips and options

-The ["Debugging LLVM"][d] section of the rustc-guide gives a step-by-step process for how to help debug bugs caused by LLVM.
+The ["Debugging LLVM"][d] section of the rustc-dev-guide gives a step-by-step process for how to help debug bugs caused by LLVM.
 In particular, it discusses how to emit LLVM IR, run the LLVM IR optimization pipeliness, and so forth.
 You may also find it useful to look at the various codegen options listed under `-Chelp`